classgraph/classgraph/README.md

 ### Matching the classes that implement an interface

-FastClasspathScanner can find all classes on the classpath within whitelisted package prefixes that that implement a given target interface.
+FastClasspathScanner can find all classes on the classpath within whitelisted package prefixes that that implement a given interface.
 The matching logic here is trickier than it would seem, because FastClassPathScanner also has to match classes whose superclasses implement the target interface, or classes that implement a sub-interface (descendant interface) of the target interface, or classes whose superclasses implement a sub-interface of the target interface.

-Note again that the ability to detect that a class or interface extends or implements another depends upon the entire ancestral path between the two classes or interfaces being within one of the whitelisted package prefixes.
+The ability to detect that a class implements an interface depends upon the entire ancestral path between the class and the interface (and any sub-interfaces or superclasses along that path) being within one of the whitelisted package prefixes.

 ```java